lab1092/blender-manual_ja/manual/modeling/meshes/selecting/faces.rst

 - Select the face, the :menuselection:`Select --> Edge Loop`.
   As in the example above, Blender pretends to be in Edge Select Mode and takes the four edges of the selected face as base for the selection operation.
-- This selection was created by :kbd:`alt-rmb` on the left edge of the center face, followed by twice :kbd:`shift-alt-rmb` on the top edge of the center face.
+- This selection was created by :kbd:`Alt-RMB` on the left edge of the center face, followed by twice :kbd:`Shift-Alt-RMB` on the top edge of the center face.
 Two times, because the first click will remove the selected face loop (in this case, just the original selected face), while the second click will add the whole vertical running loop to the selection, creating the cross.